Yarrawonga (Vic.)

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Yarrawonga has six operational public transport stops offering a mix of train and bus services.
-These stops are served by eight distinct routes, collectively facilitating 90 weekly passenger trips.
-Transport accessibility is rated as limited with residents situated an average of 1147 meters from the nearest stop.
+These stops are served by eight distinct routes that facilitate 90 weekly passenger trips combined.
+Residents' access to transportation is considered limited, with an average distance of 1147 meters to the nearest stop.
+The area is predominantly residential, with outward commuting being the norm.
+Cars remain the primary mode of transport at 93%, while walking accounts for 4%.
+On average, there are 1.4 vehicles per dwelling.

 Frequently Asked Questions - Transport